 Primarily herbivorous, manatees spend up to eight hours each day quietly grazing on seagrasses and other aquatic plants, though they will occasionally feed on fish.
-Manatees surface for air about once every five minutes, but can remain submerged for up to twenty minutes when they are resting.
+Manatees surface for air about once every five minutes, but can remain submerged as long as twenty minutes when they are resting.
 Their lungs are positioned along the backbone, which helps with buoyancy control.
-They swim by waving their wide paddle tails up and down, and because they do not possess the neck vertebra that most other mammals have, they must turn their entire bodies to look around.
+They swim by waving their wide paddle tail up and down, and because they do not possess the neck vertebra that most other mammals have, they must turn their entire bodies to look around.

 Manatees can hear quite well, at least at high frequencies.
 This is likely an adaptation to shallow water living, where low frequency sounds aren’t transmitted well because of physical barriers.
 Their inability to hear the low frequency churning of an approaching boat might explain why manatees are susceptible to injury by boat propellers, a top reason for the decline in their populations.

 Manatees were listed as endangered in 1967 concurrent with the creation of the Endangered Species Conservation Act, an act that pre-dated the federal Endangered Species Act of 1973.
 In addition to Florida, manatees are present in Georgia, Texas, Mexico, Puerto Rico, and elsewhere in the Caribbean.